 Similar to the D7 Visa, you can apply for permanent residency and citizenship after five years.
-Unlike the D7 Visa, you don’t need to stay in Portugal for a long time.
-Staying in Portugal at least seven days a year is sufficient to apply for permanent residency after five years.
-Portugal Golden Visa also grants you the right to work in Portugal as well.
-In addition, after you get your Golden Visa, you can have visa-free travel to Schengen countries as well.
+Unlike the D7 Visa, you don’t need to stay in Portugal full time.
+Staying in Portugal at least seven days a year is sufficient to apply for permanent residency or citizenship after five years.

 You need to visit the consulate in your home country, and show proof of passive income while applying for it.
 For other details, you can look at the Requirements section above.